MedicalApp6510/ThermoTrack_MobileApp_FE/README.md

 ## Introduction
 **ThermoTrack: Your Smart Health Companion App!**

-Take control of your health with ThermoTrack, the innovative app designed to simplify how you monitor your body temperature.
+Take control of your health with ThermoTrack, the innovative cross-platform app designed to simplify how you monitor your body temperature.
 Whether you're feeling a bit under the weather or keeping tabs for fitness, ThermoTrack offers a seamless way to use your smartphone. **Just snap a photo or upload an image of your thermometer, and let ThermoTrack do the rest!**

 ### Key Features